Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise2.md

 * Generation Application Code, Overwriting all Previous Content -> On the Code Centric Actions Tab

+You can also download this project via the following:

+* (SPC560Pxx_RLA FreeRTOS SERIAL Test Application for Discovery](https://github.com/Merimetso-Code/EmbeddedAutomotiveSecurity/blob/main/Exercise1.zip)

 In the main function you should see the following:
 ```c
 int main(void) {